1) Understand the pathophysiology of stroke

 Ischemic stroke pathology.
 A. Right – Schematic of embolus from heart that enters cerebral circulation and is caught in the atherosclerotic cerebral artery.
 Left – Stenosis of the carotid artery can result in diminished cerebral blood flow and ischemia within the penetrating arteries of the cerebral hemispheres.
 B. Illustrates the division of the common carotid into the internal and external carotids.
 C. A CT image of the carotid arteries as they enter the cranium.
 (Adapted with permission from Hauser SL (ED) Harrison’s Neurology in Clinical Medicine 3rd Ed, New York, NY: McGraw-Hill; 2013, Fig 27-3, pg.
 262.)

-Ischemia can result from either an embolism, which is a clot that forms elsewhere, often in the heart, and then travels ...
+Ischemia can result from either an embolism, which is a clot that forms elsewhere, often in the heart, ...